vendia/blog/pages/product-diy-vs-vendia.md

           **Enterprise integration**

-          Connects with common systems of record, like Salesforce.com and SAP, and egress to analytics solutions like Snowflake and Databricks.
+          Seamless connection with common systems of record (like Salesforce.com and SAP) and egress to analytics solutions (like Snowflake and Databricks) make Vendia Share easy to integrate.
         wrapTheColumnInACard: false
       - text: >-
           <img